jsbUSMC/tictactoe/Writeup.md

 - **`TicTacToe/`** - the project root folder
     - **`out/`** - the compiled Java bytecode from source
     - **`src/`** - source code

+## Classic TicTacToe

+For my classic TicTacToe application, I created several classes: Board, Game, State, and MinimaxAB.
+The Board class contains all the logic for manipulating a game board, and for performing a deep clone of the board for use in the MinimaxAB class.

+### Minimax Implementation

+My implementation of the Minimax algorithm includes the ability to set a search depth for the tree, a heuristic evaluation function for determining the utility of a particular terminal state, and includes an alpha-beta cutoff for both the `getMax()` and `getMin()` functions.

 ## Things to Note: